buildkite/backstage-plugin/README.md

 Adjust the `app-config` to include the following, you'll need to ensure a value for `BUILDKITE_API_TOKEN` is present in your environment.

+Your token will need the following permissions: `read_pipelines`, `read_builds`.

+Optionally, you can include `write_builds` if you want to allow re-builds.

 ```yaml
 proxy:
   endpoints: